TITLE XXIII

 (d) The person hires and pays the person's assistants, if any, and to the extent such assistants are employees, supervises the details of the assistants' work.

-(e) The person holds himself or herself out to be in business for himself or herself.
+(e) The person holds himself or herself out to be in business for himself or herself or is registered with the state as a business and the person has continuing or recurring business liabilities or obligations.

-(j) The person is responsible for satisfactory completion of work and may be held contractually responsible for failure to complete the work.
+(f) The person is responsible for satisfactory completion of work and may be held contractually responsible for failure to complete the work.

-(l) The person is not required to work exclusively for the employer.
+(g) The person is not required to work exclusively for the employer.

-II. ""Employer'' means an individual, partnership, association, corporation, legal representative, trustee, receiver, trustee in bankruptcy, governmental entity, and any common carrier who employs any person.
+II.
+"Employer" means an individual, partnership, association, corporation, legal representative, trustee, receiver, trustee in bankruptcy, governmental entity, and any common carrier who employs any person.
 Employer shall include any person acting in the interest of an employer directly or indirectly.

-III. ""Governmental entity'' means any branch, department, commission, bureau, agency, or agent of the government of this state or a political subdivision of this state.
+III.
+"Governmental entity" means any branch, department, commission, bureau, agency, or agent of the government of this state or a political subdivision of this state.

 Source.
-1987, 386:1, eff.
-Jan.
-1, 1988.
-1999, 279:3, eff.
-Sept.
-14, 1999.
+1987, 386:1.
+1999, 279:3.
 2007, 362:4, eff.
 Jan.
 1, 2008.
+2012, 139:3, eff.
+Aug.
+6, 2012.

 Section 275-E:2

-275-E:2 Protection of Employees Reporting Violations.
+275-E:2 Protection of Employees Reporting Violations. –

 (a) The employee, in good faith, reports or causes to be reported, verbally or in writing, what the employee has reasonable cause to believe is a violation of any law or rule adopted under the laws of this state, a political subdivision of this state, or the United States; or

-(b) The employee, in good faith, participates, verbally or in writing, in an investigation, hearing, or inquiry conducted by any governmental entity, including a court action, which concerns allegations that the employer has violated any law or rule adopted under the laws of this state, a political subdivision of this state, or the United States.
+(c) The employee, in good faith, participates, verbally or in writing, in an investigation, hearing, or inquiry conducted by any governmental entity, including a court action, which concerns allegations that the employer has violated any law or rule adopted under the laws of this state, a political subdivision of this state, or the United States.

 Section 275-E:3

-No employer shall discharge, threaten or otherwise discriminate against any employee regarding such employee's compensation, terms, conditions, location, or privileges of employment because the employee has refused to execute a directive which in fact violates any law or rule adopted under the laws of this state, a political subdivision of this state, or the United States.
+275-E:3 Protection of Employees Who Refuse to Execute Illegal Directives. – No employer shall discharge, threaten or otherwise discriminate against any employee regarding such employee's compensation, terms, conditions, location, or privileges of employment because the employee has refused to execute a directive which in fact violates any law or rule adopted under the laws of this state, a political subdivision of this state, or the United States.

 Source.
 1987, 386:1, eff.
 Jan.
 1, 1988.